Zinabuf/GCIM/README.md

 6 ID_6 ID_6 -0.02786981
 ~~~

 The covariates used for adjustment should be provided in a separate file.
-Example `Qcov_discovery_cov.txt`
+Example `Qcov_disc.txt`

 ~~~
-   FID   IID   Conf_1 Exposure_square Conf_2 Conf_3 Conf_4 Conf_5    Conf_6
+   FID   IID   cov_1 Exposure_square cov_2  cov_3  cov_4  cov_5   cov_6
 1 ID_1 ID_1 -3.831420 0.4147623548 64 -14.03640 5.517420  0.0714337  5.662630
 2 ID_2 ID_2  0.614044 0.0007767262 66 -10.85050 2.119980 -0.8828830 -0.441662
 3 ID_3 ID_3 -0.237792 4.5311826719 55  -9.75369 3.183430 -2.0979300  6.873450
 4 ID_4 ID_4  6.698660 4.5311826719 47  -9.07045 0.956878 -2.4840700  1.063590
 5 ID_5 ID_5 -1.614230 0.9064863904 59 -12.93790 1.294610 -1.7997300  1.444040
 6 ID_6 ID_6 -4.389270 0.0007767262 52 -11.85160 0.888978 -2.7231000  1.116810
-   Conf_7    Conf_8     Conf_9     Conf_10    Conf_11   Conf_12  Conf_13 Conf_14
+   cov_7    cov_8     cov_9     cov_10    cov_11    cov_12 cov_13 cov_14
 1  0.865562 -2.269570 -0.09658590 -2.354970  1.0588900  0.195302   0   7
 2 -2.641770  2.789440  0.52458600  2.671340 -2.6372400 -0.998764   1  20
 3 11.377700  2.969610 -1.11879000  0.873649  3.3552300 -4.578310   1  10
 4 -3.132470  2.123200 -0.00976751  0.820582  0.0305345  1.630300   1  20
 5 -6.828980 -2.967950 -2.91577000 -1.828810  7.1589200  2.109160   1  20
 6 -3.646760 -0.594538 -1.75430000 -0.716014 -2.3906700  1.312950   1  10

 ~~~

  For GWEIS analyses, the outcome variables
 <div align="justify">To generate both the additive and interaction polygenic risk scores (PRS), we performed a genome-wide environment interaction study (GWEIS) using the GxEprs data framework.
 When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs framework.
-For reproducibility, the outcome data should be organized in a dedicated file, for example:</div> 'Qphe_discovery.txt'.
+For reproducibility, the outcome data should be organized in a dedicated file, for example:</div> 'Qphen_disc.txt'.

  ~~~
 FID   IID    Outcome